IQSS/dataverse/doc/sphinx-guides/source/admin/solr-search-index.rst

 Manual Reindexing
 -----------------

-If you have made manual changes to a dataset in the database or wish to reindex a dataset that solr didn't want to index properly, it is possible to manually reindex Dataverse collections and datasets.
+If you have made manual changes to a dataset in the database or wish to reindex a dataset that Solr didn't want to index properly, it is possible to manually reindex Dataverse collections and datasets.

 Reindexing Dataverse Collections
 ++++++++++++++++++++++++++++++++